anvanza/invenavi/README.md

 Setup
 --------
-I'm using a raspberry model B and B+
+I'm using a raspberry model B+

 Libraries
 --------